hansottowirtz/set-fb-cookies/README.md

 setFbCookies();
 ```

 Better yet, if you want to use only the Conversion API you can use this script to generate `_fbc` and `_fbp` which you can then pass to your Server.
-This makes it possible to skip the using the browser Pixel.
+This makes it possible to skip using the browser Pixel.